-Dura dala andre annotatione france II annotatione de la constante de la constante de la constante de la constante Health and Safety at Work Act 1974 Provide safe premises for all users, volunteers and contractors.
+Health and Cafety at Work Act 1074 Dravida cafe premises for all users, valunteers and contractors.
+It Health and Safety at Work Act 1974 Provide safe premises for all users, volunteers and contractors.
 It encompasses every aspect of the premises and equipment, including paths, surfaces, chairs, escape routes etc. H&S poster required if there are employees.
 Health & Safety (Safety Signs and ???
-Signals) regulations 1996 Described for promises to permit a reason of licenselyle estimities The Licensing Act 2003 Required for premises to permit a range of licensable activities Management of Health and Safety at Aimed at employers in particular.
+Signals) regulations 1996 The Licensing Act 2003 Required for premises to permit a range of licensable activities Management of Health and Safety at Aimed at employers in particular.
 Written risk assessments Work Regulations 1999 required if more than 5 employees.
-Workplace (Health, Safety and Look after welfare (heating, sanitation etc).
+Look after welfare (heating, sanitation etc).
 Provide First Aid box.
-Welfare) regulations 1992 Provision and use of Equipment Where equipment is used: risk assessment, follow-up, training and Regulations 1988 maintenance Manual Handling Operations Risk assessment of operations involving moving furniture/ Regulations 1992 equipment and follow-up.
+Workplace (Health, Safety and Look after welfare (fleating, safitation etc).
+Frovide First Ald box.
+Welfare) regulations 1992 M/h are a vijama ant is veed, viet accessore to the viva training and Provision and use of Equipment Where equipment is used: risk assessment, follow-up, training and Regulations 1988 maintenance Manual Handling Operations Risk assessment of operations involving moving furniture/ Regulations 1992 equipment and follow-up.
 Personal Protective Equipment at Provide adequate protective equipment (e.g. gloves, safety Work Regulations 1992 glasses, helmets) The Control of Substances Hazardous Risk assessment for substances used, based on manufacturer to Health Regulations (CoSHH) Product Data Sheets if necessary Reporting of Injuries, Diseases and Provide an Accident Book or forms.
 Report all serious incidents.
 Dangerous Occurrences Regulations (RIDDOR) 1995 Electricity at Work Regulations 1989 Electrical systems and equipment must be installed and maintained in a safe condition. professionally checked on a regular basis (at least every five years).
 Regular checking and testing of portable electrical appliances is recommended but is not an express legal requirement.
 Regulation Reform (Fire Safety) Order Risk assessment of fire hazards and follow-up.
-Obtain advice from 2005 Fire Authority re provision and maintenance of fire precautions, fire-fighting equipment, detection, fire exits, training.
+Obtain advice from 2005 Fire Authority re provision and maintenance of fire precautions, The Lieuwing Ast 2002 fire-fighting equipment, detection, fire exits, training.
 The Licensing Act 2003 Aimed at prevention of crime and disorder; public safety prevention of public nuisance; and protection of children from harm.
 Licence primarily required for supply of alcohol (and showing of films).
 Fire, general H&S, electrical and hygiene conditions (among other things) will apply to the licence.
-The Occupiers Liability Act 1984 Ensure any dangers on the premises (including outside, e.g. car parks) are dealt with.
+The Occupiers Liability Act 1984 Ensure any dangers on the premises (including outside, e.g. car , parks) are dealt with.
 The Control of Asbestos 2012 Locate any asbestos, record it, check its condition, maintain a plan and manage the risk.
 The Food Safety & Hygiene (England) All food provided on the premises must be safe; specifies basic Regulations 2006/2013 food hygiene standards used for food preparation.
-(If food is Regulation (EC) No 852/2004 "regularly" prepared on the premises) All food handlers to be supervised and instructed and/or trained in food hygiene matters commensurate with their work. (see ACRE Information Sheet 20) The Children's Act 1989 To cofequerd children's welfore Coe ACDE Info Check E To safeguard children's welfare.
-See ACRE Info Sheet 5 The Water Supply (Water Fittings) All water fittings and equipment must comply with these regulations (unless installed before these regulations).
+(If food is Regulation (EC) No 852/2004 "regularly" prepared on the premises) All food handlers to be supervised and instructed and/or trained in food hygiene matters commensurate with their work. (see ACRE Information Sheet 20) The Children's Act 1989 To safeguard children's welfare.
+See ACRE Info Sheet 5 The Water Supply (Water Fittings) All water fittings and equipment must comply with these Regulations 1999 regulations (unless installed before these regulations).

-Appendix 2 - Plan of the ground floor of the hall (showing the location of electricity cables, fire exits, fire extinguishers, fuse box, boiler room and stairs to first floor) Back to H&S index
+Appendix 2 - Plans of the ground floor and first floor (showing the location of electricity intake and trip switches), fire exits, extinguishers, smoke alarms and emergency lighting)

-GROUND FLOOR PLAN
+FLOOR PLAN ALSTONFIELD MEMORIAL HALL